 To change any settings, click the relevant switch to "On" or "Off".

-AutoFile else In Tray/In Tray review
+AutoFile Else In Tray/In Tray Review

 - AutoFile Else In Tray which is set as either

 - In Tray Review

-The review of any emails in the In Tray can be completed via Outlook or via the FYI Home - In Tray.
+The review of any emails in the In Tray can be completed via Outlook or via your Home - In Tray in FYI.

-AutoFile else In Tray
+AutoFile Else In Tray - Emails & Attachments

 - The Client is not detected.